-$$\begin{bmatrix} 1 & 0 \\ 0 & 1 \\ 1 & 1 \end{bmatrix}, \tag{1}$$ where the columns denote species (the first column for species A and the second column for species B), the rows denote the communities (the i-th row for the i-th community), and the elements denote whether the given species is present in the given community (1 for presence and 0 for absence).
+where the columns denote species, the rows denote the communities, and the elements denote whether the given species is present in the given community (1 for presence and 0 for absence).
 We call this matrix form the metacommunity matrix.
 Note this matrix form is also known as community matrix in the literature (Legendre & De Cáceres, 2013).

 The crux of our new definition of beta diversity is to interpret this matrix as points in a hyperdimensional space.
 In this example, the space is 2-dimensional (each species as an axis) and we have three points (rows in the matrix: (1,0), (0,1), and (1,1)).
-The middle panel of Figure 1C illustrates the geometric embedding of the matrix.
+The middle panel (step 2) of Figure 1C illustrates the geometric embedding of the matrix.
 Beta diversity is related to the volume spanned by these points together with the origin.
-The ecological rationale to add the origin is known as double-zero asymmetry (appendix S3 of Legendre & De Cáceres 2013): beta diversity should not change when we "add" a ghost species that does not exist in all the communities (which is the origin in the space), because such a ghost species is not interpretable (Whittaker, 1972).
+The ecological rationale to add the origin is known as double-zero asymmetry (appendix S3 of Legendre & De Cáceres 2013): beta diversity should not change when we "add" a ghost species that does not exist in any of the communities (which is the origin in the space), because such a ghost species is not interpretable (Whittaker, 1972).
 Thus, the origin must be included for ecological consistency of beta diversity.

-With this geometric embedding (Figure 1C), we can see that metacommunity II, which has three distinct community compositions, has a volume of 1.
+With this geometric embedding (Figure 1C), we can see that metacommunity II, which has three distinct community compositions, has a volume of 1 as a square with side length 1.
 In comparison, metacommunity I, which has two distinct community compositions, has a volume of 0.5.
 Thus, this hypervolume approach naturally resolves the discrepancy regarding when beta diversity is maximized: more distinct compositions correspond to more unique points in the hyper-dimension, which leads to greater hypervolumes.
 Note that the hypervolume would be minimized (= 0) if all communities have identical compositions, which align with the intuition of beta diversity with non-additivity.